Kahoʻolawe: Warfare

-Preservation and restoration efforts

-Over the years, significant efforts have been made to restore Kahoʻolawe's natural environment, which was severely affected by military training and other activities.
-Today, the island is a part of the Kahoʻolawe Island Reserve, and its restoration is managed by the state of Hawaii in partnership with local organizations.
-These efforts include the removal of unexploded ordnance (UXO) and the replanting of native vegetation that was lost during the island's use as a bombing range.
-The island’s cultural significance to Native Hawaiians is also a key focus, as they have worked to reclaim the land for traditional uses, including cultural and ceremonial purposes.

-Post-contact
+Post-contact: Penal colony and ranching attempts

 From 1778 to the early 19th century, observers on passing ships reported that Kahoʻolawe was uninhabited and barren, destitute of both water and wood.

 After the arrival of missionaries from New England, the Kingdom of Hawaiʻi under the rule of King Kamehameha III replaced the death penalty with exile, and Kahoʻolawe became a men's penal colony sometime around 1830.
 Food and water were scarce, some prisoners reportedly starved, and some of them swam across the channel to Maui to find food.
 The law making the island a penal colony was repealed in 1853.

 A survey of Kahoʻolawe in 1857 reported about 50 residents there, about 5000 acre of land covered with shrubs, and a patch of sugarcane growth.
 Along the shore, tobacco, pineapple, gourds, pili grass, and scrub trees grew.
 Beginning in 1858, the Hawaiian government leased Kahoʻolawe to a series of ranching ventures.
 Some of these proved to be more successful than others, but the lack of freshwater was an unrelenting hindrance.
 Through the next 80 years, the landscape changed dramatically, with drought and uncontrolled overgrazing denuding much of the island.
 Strong trade winds blew away most of the topsoil, leaving behind red hardpan dirt.

-20th century

 From 1910 to 1918, the Territory of Hawaii designated Kahoʻolawe as a forest reserve in the hope of restoring the island through a revegetation and livestock removal program.
 This program failed, and leases again became available.
 In 1918, the rancher Angus MacPhee of Wyoming, later with the help of the landowner Harry Baldwin of Maui, leased the island for 21 years, intending to build a cattle ranch there.
 By 1932, the ranching operation was enjoying moderate success despite accidental deaths and infrastructure failures.
-In 1941, the attack on Pearl Harbor pushed MacPhee to sublet part of the island to the United States military (Note: Specifically the U.S. Navy, Army, and Marines.).
+In 1941, the attack on Pearl Harbor pushed MacPhee to sublet part of the island to the United States military.
 While MacPhee and Baldwin held rights to the island until 1953, the U.S. Navy retained control of the island, claiming the island was needed for military preparedness.
-MacPhee filed a $80,000 suit against the U.S. Navy in 1946 for reclamation of property and financial losses, but passed in 1948 before it could be resolved.
+MacPhee filed a $80,000 suit against the U.S. Navy in 1946 for reclamation of property and financial losses, but died in 1948 before it could be resolved.